 By the 1950s, Silver Spring was already the second most busy retail marketplace in central Maryland, featuring several large retailer chains: the Hecht Company, J.C.
 Penney, and Sears, Roebuck & Co.
 By the start of the 21st century, downtown Silver Spring was witness to a revitalization after many difficult years.
 New retail locations, such as Whole Foods Market, Men's Wearhouse, Ann Taylor Loft, Office Depot, as well as numerous restaurants have moved into the area.

 With the newly invigorated commercial sector and a large population, the area is bustling with activity on a daily basis.
 Downtown Silver Spring, which is home many family-owned businesses, can also have its share of automobile, pedestrian and bicycle-related traffic accidents.
-As personal injury lawyers, the law firm of Lebowitz & Mzhen, LLC, is keenly aware of the potentially devastating effect that a car or commercial trucking collision can have on a victim’s family, especially if the injured individual is the sole breadwinner.
+As personal injury lawyers, the law firm of Lebowitz & Mzhen Personal Injury Lawyers, is keenly aware of the potentially devastating effect that a car or commercial trucking collision can have on a victim’s family, especially if the injured individual is the sole breadwinner.

 With more than 30,000 households and a population density approaching 9,000 people per square mile, the Silver Spring District Court at 8552 2nd Ave. is the site of numerous civil cases involving claims of up to $25,000, as well as traffic offenses, landlord-tenant disputes and certain criminal cases that do not require a jury trial.
 For personal injury claims of $30,000 or more, the Montgomery County Circuit Court is the venue for those types of lawsuits, which can include nursing abuse, medical malpractice by physicians or hospitals, as well as auto, truck and motorcycle injury suits.